r-grandorder/tri-hermes/en/pages/Lostbelt/ooku.md

 Okay, Tsubone, you take it from here!

 **Kasuga-no-Tsubone:**
-Now that you mention the heavens...Hmm, you do have a rather virtuous face, {(M) Lord /(F) Lady} Fujimaru.
+Now that you mention the heavens...Hmm, you do have a rather virtuous face, [♂ Lord /♀ Lady] Fujimaru.

 **Kasuga-no-Tsubone:**
 I suspect you still have some wonderful latent talent lying dormant...The kind with lots of room left to grow.